 The director of financial services shall be appointed by the manager and may be removed by the manager with or without cause.
-The director shall be chosen on the basis of his executive, professional and administrative qualifications and his knowledge of accepted practice with respect to the duties of his office as set forth in Section 3-73.
+The director shall be chosen on the basis of executive, professional and administrative qualifications and knowledge of accepted practice with respect to the duties of the office as set forth in Section 3-73.